 Blockchain Platforms: Ethereum, Parity, Quorum, Corda, Hyperledger Fabric.

 Visa - San Francisco.
 The payment system has filed applications for registration of fifty patents - from the settlement system in real-time to the technology related to the cryptocurrency trade.
 This year, Visa is launching B2B Connect, which uses a blockchain to help banks around the world process cross-border payments between legal entities.
 Given that each year the volume of such payments is $ 18 trillion, even a small share of this market would be a pleasant addition to the dominant position of Visa in the field of consumer payments.

 Blockchain Platform: Hyperledger Fabric.

 Nestle - Vevey, Switzerland.
 Over the past two years, the consumer market giant with sales of $ 92 billion has tested blockchain technology in more than ten projects.
 The most promising is a joint project with the IBM Food Trust, in which the blockchain is used to track the origin of ingredients in a number of products, including baby food Gerber.
 The service is expected to be available in Europe at the end of this year.
 Food-borne illnesses cost the US $ 55 billion annually and can ruin the brand's reputation.
 A blockchain-based tracking system could reduce these costs and become a competitive advantage for its participants.

 Blockchain Platform: IBM Blockchain.

 Ironically, the version of the blockchain-future that these companies are building is basically very different from what the founders and first users of the blockchain represented.
-While many idealists cryptocurrency fantasize about the global public network of individuals connected directly and democratically, without intermediaries, these companies - many of which are themselves intermediaries, like DTCC - create private networks that will be used to generate profits from centralized management.
+While many idealists cryptocurrency fantasizes about the global public network of individuals connected directly and democratically, without intermediaries, these companies - many of which are themselves, intermediaries, like DTCC - create private networks that will be used to generate profits from centralized management.